Category Archives: Uncategorized

 • DO NOT INVERT ON IN-HOME PULL-UP BARS, EVEN IF YOU SEE SOMEONE DOING IT ON INSTAGRAM.
 Home pull-up bars, particularly the over-door kind, are not appropriate overhead anchors for inversions.
 NO. NO. BAD.
 Use it for pull-ups, leg lifts, all that good stuff, but knock it off with the upside down.

-• Remember that, unless you’re training one on one, we probably can’t see you as well (if at all).
+• Remember that, unless you’re training one on one, we probably can’t see you well (if at all).
 Pay close attention to cues about form and contraindications, and if you’re asking for feedback, make sure you have adequate lighting (it takes more than you think for video).

 • Mute your mic when you join, and note the coach’s preference for questions – some prefer that you un-mute yourself and ask, some prefer you write them out.